Akryum/vue-cli-plugin-apollo/README.md

 npm run serve
 ```

-Open a new terminal and start the GraphQL API:
+If you enabled the GraphQL API Server, open a new terminal and start it:

 ```
 npm run graphql-api